-Sit-ups once ruled as the way to tighter abs and a slimmer waistline, while "planks" were merely flooring.
-Now plank exercises, in which you assume a position and hold it, are the gold standard for working your core, while classic sit-ups and crunches have fallen out of favor.
-Why the shift?
+Sit-ups once ruled as the way to tighter abs and a slimmer waistline.
+While "planks" were merely flooring.
+Now plank exercises, in which you assume a position and hold it, are the gold standard for working your core.
+While classic sit-ups and crunches have fallen out of favor.

-Second, plank exercises recruit a better balance of muscles on the front, sides, and back of the body during exercise than do sit-ups, which target just a few muscles.
-(Your core goes far beyond your abdominal muscles.)
+In addition, plank exercises recruit a better balance of muscles on the front, sides, and back of the body than sit-ups, which target just a few muscles.

 Finally, activities of daily living such as bathing, getting out of bed, or walking, as well as sports and recreational activities, call on your muscles to work together, not in isolation.
-Sit-ups or crunches strengthen just a few muscle groups.
+While sit-ups or crunches strengthen just a few muscle groups.
 Through dynamic patterns of movement, a good core workout like plank exercises helps strengthen the entire set of core muscles you use every day, leaving you with a stronger and more balanced body.